UniStuttgart-VISUS/megamol/docs/manual.md

 The configuration file also specifies global settings variables which can modify the behavior of different modules.
 (The configuration file is only read and interpreted by the MegaMol `core`.)

-***DEPRECATED***
+*DEPRECATED:*

-For example, in line 14 the variable `*-window` is set.
+- For example, in line 14 the variable `*-window` is set.
     This variable specifies the default position and size for all rendering windows MegaMol will create.
     The asterisk represents any window name.
     If you set a variable with a specific name, windows with exactly this name will respect the settings variable.
     For example, `test-window` will specify the value for the window created by the view instance test.
     The value itself contains five variables:
     - The first two variables are prefixed with `x` and `y` and specify the location of the window in screen pixel coordinates.
     - The second two variables are prefixed with `w` and `h` and specify the size of the client area of the window in pixels.
     - The last optional variable `nd` (stands for **n**o **d**ecorations) will remove all window decorations, buttons, and border from the created window.
     This variable allows us to create borderless windows filling the complete screen for full-screen rendering.

 ```lua
     mmSetConfigValue("*-window",    "x5y35w1280h720")
 ```

-***DEPRECATED***
+*DEPRECATED:*

-This variable defines whether the GUI is show or not.
+- This variable defines whether the GUI is show or not.

 ```lua
     mmSetConfigValue("consolegui",  "on")
 ```

-***DEPRECATED***
+*DEPRECATED:*

-Show MegaMol window on top of other windows or not.
+- Show MegaMol window on top of other windows or not.

 ```lua
     mmSetConfigValue("topmost",     "off")
 ```

-***DEPRECATED***
+*DEPRECATED:*

-Show MegMol window in fullscreen or not.
+- Show MegMol window in fullscreen or not.

 ```lua
     mmSetConfigValue("fullscreen",  "off")
 ```

-***DEPRECATED***
+*DEPRECATED:*

-Enable or disable VSync (vertical synchronization).
+- Enable or disable VSync (vertical synchronization).

 ```lua
     mmSetConfigValue("vsync",       "off")
 ```

-***DEPRECATED***
+*DEPRECATED:*

-Defines wether the OpenGL Debug Output (KHR extension)[https://www.khronos.org/opengl/wiki/Debug_Output] is used or not.
+- Defines wether the OpenGL Debug Output (KHR extension)[https://www.khronos.org/opengl/wiki/Debug_Output] is used or not.

 ```lua
     mmSetConfigValue("useKHRdebug", "off")
 ```

-The last settings variable activates (or deactivates) the *arcball* camera behavior.
+- The last settings variable activates (or deactivates) the *arcball* camera behavior.
 Set this option to `on` in order to use the *arcball* camera navigation.

 ```lua
     mmSetConfigValue("arcball",     "off")